MatinT-SA/MatinT-SA/README.md

 - 🎂 I was born in September 1999.

-- ⌨️ After finishing Banklist project, now I've dedicated almost all of my time to cinpulse repo.
+- ⌨️ After finishing Banklist project, now I've dedicated almost all of my time to banklist-website repo.

 - 🔭 I'm skilled in ReactJS and .NET, and my main programming languages are JavaScript and C#.
 I've also worked with WordPress.
 But for the past years, I'm concentrated on JS.